-This tutorial will give you a flying start to using the μTasker on the COLDFIRE KIRIN 3 M5225X.
-It can be fully simulated using VisualStudio 6.0 or higher and can be run on the FreescaleTM M52259EVB or M52259DEMO hardware, in which case the Codewarrior compiler and IDE with background debugger is assumed.
+The μTasker project can be fully simulated using VisualStudio 6.0 or higher and can be run on the various Freescale[TM] hardware, in which case the Codewarrior compiler and IDE with background debugger is assumed.
 Building the project using GCC is included as an optional post-build step when working in VisualStudio, but debugging with the GNU tool chain is not discussed.
-Both M52259DEMO and M52259EVB come with inbuilt background debuggers and are a cheap way to make acquaintance with this device.
+The Freescale demo and boards come with inbuilt background debuggers and are a cheap way to make acquaintance with this device.
+The Freescale evaluation boards either include an embedded debugger or else are delivered with an external one.
 They are delivered with a special code limited version of the compiler, whereby this is adequate for the following tutorial and more besides!